 Power Amplification

-Through power amplification, power can be increased past regular muscular levels.
-Biological P.A. systems works through an elastic medium (e.g. a tendon) able to catch and store large amounts of energy.
-The system must also include a mechanism to undo the latch and allow the large amount of stored energy to be used in an instant.
-The force is the same as a muscle would have provided, but the time it takes to use that force is much shorter, meaning it has a greater velocity and thus greater power.
-Power amplification can provide a diverse range of benefits: some animals use power amplification for prey capture like trap-jaw spiders, some for jumping like fleas, and some to puncture the hard shell of prey, like mantis shrimp.
+Several species of small animals have evolved bio-mechanical power amplification to overcome the disadvantages of being small in a world dominated by bigness.
+Power amplification increases power beyond regular muscular levels through an elastic medium (e.g. tendons) able to catch and store large amounts of energy.
+The system must also include a latch, and a mechanism to undo it and allow the stored energy to be released instantly.
+The force is the same as a muscle would have provided, but the time it takes to use that force is much shorter, meaning it has a greater velocity and thus greater power: Frogs jump further and fleas jump higher than can be expected based on their size while mantis shrimp, chameleon, snipefish and trap-jaw spiders become quicker and more efficient predators.

 In the 1967 article “Is there a better human size?”
 R.J.
 Hansen and M.J.Miley, two civil engineering professors from MIT foresee a times where “the engineered needs of society might be more succesfully provided for small man then for pre-small man.” even if “per capita energy consumption would be increased, through the desirability and possibility of substantially increased powers assists to man.”
 Perhaps we’ll need a bit more energy and power assistance while we’re waiting for biomechanical power amplification to evolve but let’s not forget that shrinking itself is also a power amplifyer.
 The decrease in body mass will be much greater than the decrease in muscle power, leading to an enormous relative increase in strength.
+We’ll feel like superheroes.